aganet/studio-master-clock/README.md

-# LED-style Studio  Masterclock with NTP Sync
+# LED-style Studio  Masterclock with NTP Sync in html page

 ## About this clock